prudhvi193/Locality-Sensitivity-Hashing-for-finding-plagiarized-documents/README.md

 Authors: Prudhviraj Sheela

-The main motive of this project is to understand the process of how do we estimate the approximate or exeact Near Neighbor Search in high dimensional spaces.
+The main motive of this project is to understand the process of how do we estimate the approximate or exact Near Neighbor Search in high dimensional spaces.
 The process flow includes 3 steps and they are:

 a)Shingling: Obtains the k-shingles occurences between the documents.